Need help? Join our Discord Glossary | Exam Info

 • Any existing data quality reports

-Use SDC Agents SMB for rapid introspection:
+Use SDC Agents SMB for rapid introspection

 sdc-agents introspect run \